This document outlines the various truth collectors available in the DIRSIG5 model.

 sunshadow

-The fraction of the pixel that is in direct sun.
+The fraction of the pixel that is directly illuminated by the sun.

 sunexposure

-The fraction of the pixel that is in direct sun cosine weighted by the relative angle between the surface and the sun direction.
+The fraction of the pixel that is directly illuminated by the sun and cosine weighted by the relative angle between the surface and the sun direction.

 skyfraction